smarty-php/smarty/docs/programmers/advanced-features/advanced-features-security.md

--   `$secure_dir` is an array of template directories that are considered secure. [`$template_dir`](#variable.template.dir) concidered secure implicitly.
+-   `$secure_dir` is an array of template directories that are considered secure. [`$template_dir`](#variable.template.dir) considered secure implicitly.
 The default is an empty array.

 -   `$trusted_dir` is an array of all directories that are considered trusted.
 Trusted directories are where you keep php scripts that are